Landnámabók

 Some have suggested a single author, while others have believed it to have been put together when people met at things (assemblies).

-Surviving versions
+Versions

-The first copy has not survived; the oldest surviving examples are copies made in the 13th and 14th centuries.
+Ari Þorgilsson may have written the earliest version of Landnámabók in addition to his shorter Íslendingabók; or early versions may have been based on the genealogies that Ari states he left out of Íslendingabók.
+The oldest surviving versions were written in the 13th and 14th centuries.
 The initial settlement of Iceland largely took place during the Viking Age between 870 and 930, but Landnámabók mentions descendants significantly later than the actual settlement period, at least into the 11th century.